CFS Beaverlodge: History

 As a result of the Cold War and with the expansion of a North American continental air defence system, The site at Saskatoon Mountain was selected as a site for a United States Air Force (USAF) radar station, one of the many that would make up the Pinetree Line of Ground-Control Intercept (GCI) radar sites.
 Construction on the base began in 1952 and was completed by 1953.
 The base was manned by members of the USAF's Air Defense Command (ADC) 919th Aircraft Control and Warning Squadron, being known as Saskatoon Mountain Air Station.

 In February 1953, operations began at the unit's permanent home.
 The station was equipped with AN/FPS-3C, AN/FPS-502, AN/FPS-20A; AN/TPS-502, and AN/FPS-6B radars.
 As a GCI base, the 915th's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 These interceptors were based at Larson Air Force Base in Washington.

-The Ground Air Transmitting Receiving (GATR) Site for communications was located at 55°13′16″N 119°17′01″W, approximately 1,1 mile southwest from the main site.
+The Ground Air Transmitting Receiving (GATR) Site for communications was located at 55°13′16″N 119°17′01″W, approximately 1,1 mile southeast from the main site.
 Normally the GATR site was connected by a pair of buried telephone cables, with a backup connection of dual telephone cables overhead.
 The Coordinate Data Transmitting Set (CDTS) (AN/FST-2) at the main site converted each radar return into a digital word which was transmitted by the GATR via microwave to the Control center.

 In the early 1960s, the USAF relinquished control of the base to the Royal Canadian Air Force (RCAF).
 This was part of an arrangement with the United States that came as a result of the cancellation of the Avro Arrow.
 Canada would lease 66 F-101 Voodoo fighters and take over operation of 12 Pinetree radar bases.

 Upon hand-over on 1 April 1963, the operating unit was re-designated 57 Aircraft Control & Warning Squadron and the base, RCAF Station Saskatoon Mountain.
 Radars at the station were also upgraded to the following equipment: